 How about targeting visitors who started to fill out a form on your website, but never completed it?

 For example, you may have a web app with a free trial that requires a signup.
 A certain percentage of your visitors are going to start to sign up and then either change their mind or get distracted.
 You can recover those signups by sending them an email reminding them to finish the process.

 Just make sure that the first step in your signup form is to ask visitors to submit their email address, or use the WPForms Form Abandonment Addon to automatically gather emails even if they never hit “submit.”

 11. Abandoned Shopping Cart

 Shopping cart abandonment is a common issue for eCommerce sites.
-Thankfully, you can use email marketing to re-target those shoppers.
+Thankfully, you can use targeted email marketing to re-engage those shoppers.

 Here is a fun example from Bonobos.
 The main call-to-action in this email is to “Finish the Job” (finish checking out).
 The secondary call-to-action is to reply and talk to a “customer service Ninja” with any questions or if you need help.